Altitude 2m a.s.l

 There are two sections of cliffs.
 The tidal island itself, which has some sections of good rock on the South face and Swanbridge, on the mainland side, a little further East than the East end of the island itself.

 The crag was visited by Phill Thomas, Andy Sharp and others in the early 1970s but no records of ascents were kept - most of the obvious routes will have been climbed then, so if you have first ascent information, or have done the routes before 2010, please claim and name and they will be adjusted so.
 The bouldering is new.

-It is a bouldering spot with a mix of rock types, both soft buff sandstone and hard grey limestone.
+It is mostly a bouldering spot with a mix of rock types, both soft red sandstone and hard grey limestone.
 The bouldering is on the limestone with occasional use of the sandstone for footholds.

 fyfee8a - 18/Jul/14